wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 privileged instructions that access shared or system resource.
 On the other hand, Firecracker relays the access requests to the host Linux kernel to perform the requested operations, such as I/O and networking, rather than implementing its own device driver, reusing the code base of existing Linux.
+Firecracker could boot either a minimal Linux kernel, or unikernels designed for cloud applications such as OSv (despite an earlier claim in the paper that unikernels are unable to support unmodified Linux binaries, OSv actually supports unmodifed Linux binary, as can be confirmed [here](https://github.com/cloudius-systems/osv/wiki/Components-of-OSv)).